-The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by the Rowan Learning Trust.
-They will consider whether Whitley Village Primary School has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.
+The ESFA will not normally reinvestigate the substance of complaints or overturn any decisions made by the school.
+They will consider whether <School Name> has adhered to education legislation and any statutory policies connected with the complaint and whether they have followed Part 7 of the Education (Independent School Standards) Regulations 2014.

-The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-Academy Complaints and Customer Insight Unit
+The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: Academy Complaints and Customer Insight Unit

-Education and Skills Funding Agency

-Cheylesmore House 5 Quinton Road Coventry
+Education and Skills Funding Agency Cheylesmore House 5 Quinton Road Coventry CV1 2WT

-CV1 2WT

-Complaint Form
+14. Complaint Form

-Please complete and return to Mrs Hannah Broom who will acknowledge receipt and explain what action will be taken.
+Please complete and return to <...Name> (either head teacher / Clerk / complaints coordinator / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if r relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your compla school about it. aint, including whether you have spoken to anybody at the

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Action taken:
+Action taken: Date:

-Date:

-Roles and Responsibilities
+15. Roles and Responsibilities